Where to Buy Orthotic-Friendly Shoes in the UK

 Can a shoe repair shop modify my shoes to fit orthotics?

-A cobbler can make minor adjustments, such as stretching the width slightly or adding a heel grip.
-However, they cannot add a removable insole to a glued-in shoe or increase the internal depth.
-Fundamental compatibility needs to be built into the shoe from the start.
+A cobbler can make minor adjustments (stretching the width slightly, adding a heel grip).
+But they can't add a removable insole to a glued-in shoe or increase the internal depth.
+That fundamental compatibility needs to be built in from the start.

 Is it worth paying more for orthotic-compatible shoes?

 Often, yes.
-A well-made compatible shoe will last longer, support your orthotic properly, and save you money on replacements.
-See our guide on the cost of orthotic shoes in the UK for a full breakdown of prices and value.
+A well-made compatible shoe lasts longer, supports your orthotic properly, and saves you money on replacements.
+See our guide on the cost of orthotic shoes in the UK for a full breakdown.

 I live in a rural area with no specialist shops nearby.
 What are my options?

-Online specialist retailers with generous returns policies are your best option.
+Online specialist retailers with generous returns policies are your best bet.
 Many offer free returns and telephone or video consultations to help you find the right fit remotely.

 Buying for a child?
 Finding children's orthotic shoes involves different retailers and considerations.
 Read our guide on where to buy children's orthotic shoes in the UK.